dcunited001/dcunited001.github.io/_drafts/2016-08-17-from-the-parapets-of-alexandria-ethics-of-censorship.md

 transmission of information cannot be impeded, which is why, if there were to be a total collapse, it would occur now.
 As in right now.
 As in within the next few years.
 A decade at the most.

-### Censorship on Expression: Flag Burning

-Flag burning exemplifies the debate over reasonable limits on free speech for art or protest.
-IMO, flag burning should be legal.
-However, it is one of the dumbest forms of expression.
-Not only is it completely disrespectful to American values permitting free speech, when used as a form of protest, it runs counter to the protestors' stated goals.
-It's an ignorant form of expression which will alienate you from the people in America who can change things.

-IMO, since as speech for protest, it is ignorant and countereffective, the only case in which flag desecration would be "acceptable" would be when it is used for art.
-My reasoning is that you might be able to convey a message involving a burned flag that isn't anti-American, but very much patriotic.
-Still, what art involves desecrating the flag?
-What kind of art is that and does it really offer value in its message?
-Usually art that goes straight for shock value is shit.

-The people who do this usually want attention.
-That's all.
-It's a cheap ploy and a shameful use of free speech IMO, especially in the US.
-Why would you do that?
-It's degrading towards the very things we stand for!
-Aren't there better, more constructive ways to get your message out?!
-By burning the US flag, you're saying you don't give a fuck about the right to free speech that gives you the right to do that in the first place! *AND FOR WHAT?!* What higher purpose could possibly stir you to burn the American flag?
-Isn't there a better way to try display the "speech" or the "argument" you're trying to make by burning the flag?

-No, the people who do this are usually trying to stir up resentment against America or they do it out of ignorance.
-I'm not sure which one is worse.
-And it's highly unlikely that a person who's truly sacrificed for this country via military service would ever burn a flag!
-I'm sure it has happened...
-Furthermore, the people who have actually been through severe trauma at the fault of a country aren't likely to want to attract attention by burning flags, especially at a political or otherwise widely visible events

-I don't understand why someone would do it other than to fan flames of anti-american resentment.
-It's something to do to attract attention and stir up an emotional response, intended to grow support for something which undermines the very essence of america, which are the inalienable rights we hold sacred.
-It's those rights which would permit someone to commit such an act without recompense.

-**It's that action *for superficial, self-defeating gain*, _with assured impunity_ and *without the sacrifices for freedom* for which _others gave their lives._ that action is *cowardly* and *short-sighted*.**

-I know people have done it before and I don't mean to cast judgement.
-Whether it's what they intend to convey or not, someone who does it completely lacks respect for the values we hold sacred!

-Even though it's cowardly and ignorant, it should be legal.
-Just like it should be legal to speak freely about other shameful things.
-It should definitely be legal.
-Part of my reasoning is that, if you should choose to express such disrespectful speech in America, then I'd love for you to have the opportunity to do that, so you can be seen doing it.
-I hope that if you do it or you are known to have done it, that someone speaks to you and makes you understand why it's just all around a terrible thing to do.
-You might as well piss on it.

-One should hope we don't have to create laws for flag burning to prevent our people from using this form of speech as protest.
-Again, allowing this speech is a good way for private citizens to engage with people who self-identify as disrespectfully anti-American.

 ### Thermopylae, Marathon and Kublai Khan